jwplayer/applicaster-docs/protection.md

 - Geo blocking: Ensures videos can only be accessed in a specific country
 - DRM: Ensure only entitle users can playback video

 ## How to apply geo blocking?
+Applicaster Zapp supports [JW geo blocking rules](https://docs.jwplayer.com/platform/docs/protection-set-geoblocking-rules-for-videos).
+Applying these rules automatically removes country-specific media items from playlists based on the viewer's location

+Note: Zapp determines the country based on the IP address of the viewer and feeds the country as a filter to JWP Delivery APIs (part of the URL signature).

+## How to apply geo blocking?
+(Deprecated Method)
 <img align="right" src="./img/applicaster-di-plugin.png" width="200">

 1. Add the Applicaster DI Plugin to your project